yowmamasita/chatgpt-mcp/README.md

-# ChatGPT MCP Server
+# ChatGPT MCP Plus

-A Model Context Protocol (MCP) server that enables AI assistants to interact with the ChatGPT desktop app on macOS.
+An enhanced Model Context Protocol (MCP) server that enables AI assistants to interact with the ChatGPT desktop app on macOS.

+> **Based on** the original [chatgpt-mcp](https://github.com/xncbf/chatgpt-mcp) by [@xncbf](https://github.com/xncbf)

+## What's New in Plus Version

+- **Dynamic Button Detection**: Reliable UI interaction without hardcoded positions
+- **Enhanced Response Handling**: Waits for complete responses using button state monitoring
+- **New Chat Tool**: Start fresh conversations with a single command
+- **Improved Reliability**: Better error handling and state detection

 ## Features